Gilead Sciences (GILD)

 Gilead Sciences has shown terrific cash profitability, enabling it to reinvest, return capital to investors, and stay ahead of the competition while maintaining an ample cushion.
 The company’s free cash flow margin was among the best in the healthcare sector, averaging an eye-popping 33.2% over the last five years.

-Taking a step back, we can see that Gilead Sciences’s margin dropped by 1.7 percentage points during that time.
-It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
-If the longer-term trend returns, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Gilead Sciences’s margin dropped by 7.4 percentage points during that time.
+If its declines continue, it could signal increasing investment needs and capital intensity.

 10. Return on Invested Capital (ROIC)